elricstorm/rails-for-windows/docs/chap05.md

 ##### Chocolatey Packages with PS

 Let's run some updates and install some packages with PS to make it feel more like a Windows Dev environment!
 You can copy and paste the commands into PS if you want.
 If you want to know what each app does, you can type the app in the chocolatey.org search box and read about it.
 Do these in order.
+Also note that some of the commands may be slightly longer in PS.
+The main reason is to teach you how to run additional commands in PS.

      C:\> chocolatey update
      C:\> cup all